tcutler96/Step-I-Must/README.md

 # Step I Must

 This game is a Python-based fan recreation of an excellent puzzle game called N Step Steve (found [here](https://epicpikaguy.itch.io/n-step-steve-part-1) and [here](https://epicpikaguy.itch.io/n-step-steve-part-2)).
-It was built entirely from scratch in Python for educational and personsal use only.
+It was built entirely from scratch in Python for educational and personal use only.

 ---